TshimoHlapane/Database-Design-Wk-8a/README.md

 ## 📌 Project Description

 This project is a relational SQL database system designed to manage hotel guest bookings.
 It includes essential modules for handling guest information, room types, bed types, features, addons, payments, and room status.
-The system allows for the flexible representation of hotel infrastructure, detailed room classification, and robust booking management.
+The system allows for flexible representation of hotel infrastructure, detailed room classification, and robust booking management.

 ## 🛠️ How to Run / Set Up the Project